 I have been tutoring for 3 years, and in my career path I have engaged in several different professions, from computers to consulting to teaching to non-profit work to a law practice.
 Most relevant, I worked for 3 years at Winter Wyman, a well-known headhunting firm, and I was consistently a top performer in that time.
 I am very good at cover letters, resumes, and career exploration leadership.

-I have been tutoring many students for the SAT and ACT, as well as assisting them with their college essays, for the past two years.
-I have probably tutored about 20 students, and have always included goal-setting and target college discussions as part of the test preparation process.
+I have been tutoring many students for the SAT and ACT, as well as assisting them with their college essays, for the past four years.
+Helping edit the essays is one of my favorite tasks.
+In all, I have tutored about 40 students, and have always included goal-setting and college targets as part of the test preparation process.
 My knowledge of the college application process is extensive, as I have worked with several students from start-to-finish on acceptance, including the financial aid application process.
 I use college search directories, both online and in books, as well as aptitude evaluations and student profiles.
 My experience includes contact with high school and college admission counselors, who are very helpful to me and to my students.

 Working with a student to improve their English is one of my favorite areas of tutoring.
 From grammar, spelling, sentence structure and critical reading skills, their basic communication improves.
 Also, working to develop the ability to read critically, and to analyze different types of literature are areas that my students enjoy learning.